gpicron/xsd2proto/README.md

   --package=NAME                  : set namespace/package of the output file
   --nestEnums=true|false          : nest enum declaration within messages that reference them, only supported by protobuf, defaults to true
-  --splitBySchema=true|false      : split output into namespace-specific files, defaults to false --customMappings=a:b,x:y        : represent schema types as specific output types --protobufVersion=2|3           : if generating protobuf, choose the version (2 or 3) --typeInEnums=true|false        : include type as a prefix in enums, defaults to true --includeMessageDocs=true|false : include documentation of messages in output, defaults to true
+  --splitBySchema=true|false      : split output into namespace-specific files, defaults to false --customTypeMappings=a:b,x:y        : represent schema types as specific output types --protobufVersion=2|3           : if generating protobuf, choose the version (2 or 3) --typeInEnums=true|false        : include type as a prefix in enums, defaults to true --includeMessageDocs=true|false : include documentation of messages in output, defaults to true